mariopandapotansimarmata/mariopandapotansimarmata/README.md

 - 👋 Hi, I’m @mariopandapotansimarmata
 - 👀 I’m interested in Golang
 - 🌱 I’m currently learning Golang concurrency
-- 💞️ I’m looking to collaborate on backend-proect
+- 💞️ I’m looking to collaborate on backend-project
 - 📫 How to reach me IG/@mario_pan

 <!---